ROGMARQ14/Content-Similarity-Checker/README.md

 2. Open your web browser and navigate to the provided local URL (typically http://localhost:8501)

+3. Choose your input method:
+   - Upload Files: Select and upload two documents (TXT, DOCX, or PDF)
-3. Enter your texts in the two text areas and click "Analyze Similarity"
+   - Direct Text Input: Paste your texts directly into the text areas

+4. Click "Analyze Similarity" to compare the texts

 ## How It Works

 The application performs the following steps:
+1. File Processing (if files are uploaded):
+   - Reads content from uploaded files based on their format
+   - Extracts text from PDFs and DOCX files
+   - Handles potential encoding issues

-1. Text Preprocessing:
+2. Text Preprocessing:
    - Converts text to lowercase
    - Removes special characters
    - Tokenizes the text
    - Removes stopwords
    - Applies lemmatization

-2. Similarity Analysis:
+3. Similarity Analysis:
    - Calculates TF-IDF vectors
    - Computes cosine similarity
    - Analyzes common and unique words

-3. Results Display:
+4. Results Display:
    - Shows similarity score with interpretation
    - Displays detailed metrics in a clear table format
    - Provides content duplication warnings when necessary